Moisés Tuʻu Hereveri: Biography

 Riro Kāinga has been generally referred to as the last king of Easter Island.
 However, two other candidates for the kingship existed after him.
 Enrique Ika was proclaimed king on 8 January 1900.
 Moisés Tuʻu Hereveri was elected king in 1901.
 Hereveri was elected with the permission of Sánchez's successor Horacio Cooper White, who was considered much more a despotic administrator than his predecessor.
-Cooper wanted to the discredit a rebellion led by Chilean shepherd Manuel A. Vega who had married Véronique Mahute, Riro's widow.
-Riro was "crowned" in a ceremony presided by Catholic catechist Nicolás Pakarati Urepotahi with Cooper in attendance.
+Cooper wanted to discredit a rebellion led by Chilean shepherd Manuel A. Vega who had married Véronique Mahute, Riro's widow.
+Moisés Tuʻu Hereveri was "crowned" in a ceremony presided by Catholic catechist Nicolás Pakarati Urepotahi with Cooper in attendance.
 The new king led an unsuccessful rebellion influenced by the Catholic catechist Angata, another member of the Miru clan.
 The conflict was spurred when the Chilean guards began kidnapping married Rapa Nui women and keeping them at the company's headquarters in Mataveri while their husbands worked in the field.
 Hereveri commanded the Rapa Nui men in rescuing their wives and skirmishes with the company followed.
 The Rapa Nui pushed the forces of Cooper to Mataveri.
 The rebellion was quelled on 19 July 1902 with the arrival of the Chilean Naval corvette Baquedano.

 Hereveri married Uka o Tu’a a Vaka (born in 1872), baptized Balbina (Parapina), also known as Parapina Avaka, who was the daughter of Tomenika a Vakatukuonge, another indigenous Catholic catechist who lived at the islands leprosery and was allegedly one of the last Rapa Nui to understand the rongorongo script.
 His descendants bear the surname Hereveri.
 According to the published sources of Bienvenido de Estella and J. I. Vives Solar, Hereveri was exiled by the Chilean authority from the island after his unsuccessful revolt in 1902 for a decade.
 It was alleged that he served a career as a midshipman in the Chilean Navy and journeyed around the world in 1908.
 Rapa Nui historian Cristián Moreno Pakarati places doubt on the account of Hereveri's deportation because there is no document to indicate it.
 He also called the account of his naval career erroneous and possibly convoluted by the experience of his son Mateo Hereveri Vaka as a cabin boy on a Chilean naval ship.
 Hereveri died at Easter Island, on 3 September 1925.
 Pakarati noted that Enrique Ika and Moisés Tu‘u Hereveri have been unjustly forgotten by Rapa Nui historiography.

 In 1902, Chile appointed Rapa Nui cultural informant Juan Tepano as cacique in an attempt to end indigenous resistance.
 A decade later, Angata led another unsuccessful rebellion against the ranching company in 1914.
 It was crushed when the Chilean navy arrested the ringleaders of the revolt.
 The kingship remained vacant for a century after Ika and Hereveri.
 An independence movement has continued on the island.
 In 2011, Riro Kāinga's grandson, Valentino Riroroko Tuki, declared himself king of Rapa Nui.